CSDSkilling/iengage/project-files/comic/Data and AI/Cosmos DB Read Consistency.md

 # Cosmos DB Read Consistency

 ## Introduction
-Olivia and Ethan, two IT professionals, discuss how to successfully adopt Microsoft 365 Copilot in their organization.
-Olivia takes the lead in explaining the framework, while Ethan asks questions and provides insights.
+Olivia and Ethan, two IT professionals, discuss how to choose the right consistency levels when using Cosmos DB.

 <html lang="en">